The Magic School Bus (video game series): The Magic School Bus Explores in the Age of Dinosaurs (1996)

-This game (in the original software series) is based on the book The Magic School Bus in the Time of the Dinosaurs and the episode The Magic School Bus The Busasaurus.
-This is the last game in the software which is based with books from the book series.
+This game (in the original software series) is based on the book The Magic School Bus in the Time of the Dinosaurs and the episode The Busasaurus.

 Ms. Frizzle's photo album is missing three snapshots of prehistoric animals (from a specific album; meat eating dinosaurs, plant eating dinosaurs, and prehistoric reptiles that aren't dinosaurs).
 The user travels back in time with her class, to seven different dinosaur locations, in order to search for live dinosaurs and help replace the photographs.
 When the player finds all three photographs, they are awarded with a mask of a prehistoric animal (matching to an animal from that specific album; either Tyrannosaurus rex, Brachiosaurus, or Pterodactylus).

 For saving the game, unique to just this game, if the player has too many driver's license panels saved up already, if they decide to quit and save the game, they can (before exiting) choose an old driver's license to replace/discard to make room for the new file.
 Also, this is the first of the four games which has a CC (closed captioning) option—to turn subtitles on or off.

 Both All Game Guide and Quandary gave it 70/100.
 Metzomagic gave it 3.5/5 stars.

 Microsoft donated copies of the game to high school students via the University of Maine Upward Bound Program.

 The Magic School Bus Explores the Rainforest (1997)

 The class is decorating their classroom for "Rainforest Day".
 Wanda brought a "Right-Away-Rainforest Toolbox" that could do the job, but some "bio-clones" (four of them) are missing from the kit.
 Ms. Frizzle takes the class on a field trip to the Costa Rican rainforest to find the missing bio-clones.
-This game is the first one in the original software to be not based with any books from the book series.
-However (like the other five previous games in the software), it is based with TV episodes from the cartoon series.
-This game is based with the TV episode The Magic School Bus In the Rainforest.
-But it is the last game to be based with any adaptation.
-This is also the last game to be created by Music Pen.
+This game is one of the two games to not be based with any books from the classic series.
+(That is, with the other game of the two being Explores the World of Animals.)
+However, it is based with the TV series episode In the Rainforest.
+That is, but not with any books from the original series.
+This is the last game to be created by Music Pen.

 All Game Guide gave it 80/100.
 Harfort Courant thought "Even on a slower PC, the game was fun and interesting".